hyanwong/tutorials/demography.md

 dem
 ```

-Note that these are viewed as backwards-in-time events,
+Note that these are viewed as backward-in-time events,
 so ``source`` is the population that receives migrants from ``dest``.

 ```{code-cell}